Tobago: Climate

-The climate is tropical, and the island lies just south of the Atlantic hurricane belt, making it vulnerable to occasional southward-travelling tropical storms.
+The climate is tropical, and the island lies just south of the Atlantic Main Development Region, making it vulnerable to occasional low-latitude tropical cyclones.
 Average rainfall varies between 3800 mm on the Main Ridge to less than 1250 mm in the southwest.
 There are two seasons: a wet season between June and December, and a dry season between January and May.

 Hurricanes

-Due to its close proximity to the hurricane belt, the island was struck by Hurricane Flora on September 30, 1963.
+The island was struck by Hurricane Flora in 1963.
 The effects were so severe that they changed the face of Tobago's economy.
-The hurricane laid waste to the banana, coconut, and cacao plantations that largely sustained the economy, and wreaked considerable damage on the largely pristine tropical rainforest that makes up a large proportion of the interior of the island's northern half.
+The hurricane laid waste to the banana, coconut, and cacao plantations that largely sustained the economy, and it wreaked considerable damage on the largely pristine tropical rainforest that makes up a large proportion of the interior of the island's northern half.
 Many of the plantations were subsequently abandoned, and the economy changed direction away from cash crop agriculture and toward tourism.
-In 2004 Hurricane Ivan, while less severe than Flora, also caused significant damage.
+Hurricane Ivan, while less severe than Flora, also caused significant damage in 2004.

 Government

 Central and local government functions in Tobago are handled by the Tobago House of Assembly.
-The current Chief Secretary of Tobago is Farley Chavez Augustine from the Progressive Democratic Patriots, which controls 14 of the 15 seats in the Assembly, with the Tobago Council of the People's National Movement led by Tracy Davidson-Celestine controlling one seat since the December 2021 Tobago House of Assembly election.
+The current Chief Secretary of Tobago is Farley Chavez Augustine from the Progressive Democratic Patriots, which controls 14 of the 15 seats in the Assembly, with the Tobago Council of the People's National Movement led by Ancil Dennis controlling one seat since the December 2021 Tobago House of Assembly election.

 Tobago is represented by two seats in the Parliament of Trinidad and Tobago, Tobago East and Tobago West.
 The two seats are controlled by the Tobago Council of the People's National Movement, which won and retained them in the 2015 and 2020 Trinidad and Tobago general election.